-If your landing pages are not performing well then you must apply a technique called Landing Page Optimization on them to make them more customer-focused.
-Landing Page Optimization is a part of a larger strategy called conversion rate optimization and is something that every business must undertake once in a while to keep the landing pages in top shape.
+If your landing pages are not performing well then you must apply a technique called Landing Page Optimization on them to make them more customer focused.
+Landing Page Optimization is a part of a larger strategy called conversion rate optimization and is something that every business must undertake occasionally to keep the landing pages in top shape.

 Landing Page Optimization is a technique that you need to continuously apply to your website if you want to increase your sales.
 Without a proper landing page that accurately and specifically talks about your product and offer it is highly likely that the customers will not understand what to do and abandon your site quickly.
 This can lead to big problems for any business, especially a startup.